ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 This approach is "cleaner" and more modular than writing snippets directly in, say, your `init.lua` file.
 If you want to use the `add_snippets` function instead, see the documentation in `:help luasnip-api-reference`---most of this article will still be useful to you because the syntax for writing snippets is the same whether you load snippets with `add_snippets` or LuaSnip's loader.

-Here's **how to load snippets from Lua files**:
+Here's an overview of **how to load snippets from Lua files**:

-- Store LuaSnip snippets in plain-text Lua files with the `.lua` extension.
+- Write LuaSnip snippets in plain-text Lua files with the `.lua` extension.
-  (The syntax for actually writing snippets is described soon.)
+  (Snippet syntax is described soon.)

+- Wrap all snippets in a given `.lua` file inside a Lua table, and `return` this table from the Lua file.
+(Examples follow.)

+- Name each snippet file appropriately:
   The file's base name determines which Vim `filetype` the snippets apply to.
-  For example, snippets inside the file `tex.lua` would apply to files with `filetype=tex`.
+  For example, snippets inside the file `tex.lua` would apply to files with `filetype=tex`, snippets inside `html.lua` to files with `filetype=html`, and so on.

   If you want certain snippets to apply globally to *all* file types, place these global snippets in the file `all.lua`.
   (This is the same naming scheme used by UltiSnips, in case you are migrating from UltiSnips).